Naturkosmetik

 + Respect for the environment and resources

-Which certification should you choose?
+Which certification should you rely on?

 In any case, the various certifications provide reliable guidance to ensure that you are buying natural, ethically produced cosmetic products that meet your needs.